Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose an exemplar super-compression and regeneration approach, ESCORT, for replay-based class-incremental learning.
-ESCORT boosts the model performance by increasing the quantity and diversity of exemplars under a restricted memory budget.
-At the end of each incremental phase, selected images are compressed to visual and textual prompts, taking much less memory compared to RGB images.
-In subsequent stages, images of great diversity are regenerated from the prompts by the off-the-shelf ControlNet, a pre-trained diffusion model that doesn't require fine-tuning or memory usage.
-To bridge the domain gap between real and generated exemplars, partial compression and diffusion-based data augmentation are proposed to let the model properly benefit from the synthetic exemplars.
-Experiment results demonstrate that our approach constantly improves the model performance by a large margin on various datasets and CIL settings.
+We present PESCR, a novel prompt-based exemplar super-compression and regeneration approach that advances the state of replay-based class-incremental learning (CIL).
+By introducing a compact and expressive storage format based on visual and textual prompts, we challenge the conventional reliance on storing raw RGB images as exemplars.
+PESCR effectively compresses old-class information, dramatically increasing the number of stored exemplars within the same memory constraints.
+The prompts are later used to regenerate diverse, high-resolution synthetic images by an off-the-shelf pre-trained diffusion model, such as ControlNet, without requiring fine-tuning or additional memory storage for the generative model.
+To address the potential domain gap between generated and real images, we introduce two complementary strategies, partial compression and diffusion-based data augmentation, to allow PESCR to maintain model generalization and stability across phases.
+Comprehensive experiments demonstrate that our approach constantly improves the model performance by a large margin on numerous datasets and CIL settings.